kallaics/gitops-demo/README.md

 ## Prepare FluxCD for first use

-All of the command need to run inthe git repo folder.
+All of the command need to run in the git repo folder.
 Default: ~/.git/flux-demo

 1. Create directory structure: